 - System Contact Administrator responsible for the system.
 (Maximum length: 255 characters) - System Name Name assigned to the switch system.
 (Maximum length: 255 characters) - System Location Specifies the system location.
 (Maximum length: 255 characters)

 To configure System Information:

 - 1. Click Configuration, System, Information. - 2.
-Specify the contact information for the system administrator, as well as the name and location of the switch.
-Also indicate the local time zone by configuring the appropriate offset. - 3.
-Click Save.
+Specify the contact information for the system administrator, as well as the name and location of the switch.Click Save.